Cyclamen is one of the cutest flowers to bloom in fall and winter.

 Indoors

-Wait for the soil to have dried thoroughly between 2 watering sessions, and avoid any excess water that might drown the plant.
+Wait for soil to dry out thoroughly between 2 watering sessions, and avoid any excess water that might drown the plant.

 Outdoors

-Natural watering when it rains should be enough, except in case of strong heat or long-lasting dry spells.
+Natural rainfall should be enough, except in case of strong heat or long-lasting dry spells.

 At the beginning of spring, the plant will enter a dormant phase.